Schur properties of randomly perturbed sets

 We now turn to part (b).
 We know from Lemma~\ref{lem:extension} that there is no edge fully contained in $A_s$, so we need only show that there are no edges in $\mc H_{min}$ containing two elements of $A_s$.
 Suppose $h = \{x,y,z\}$ were such an edge, with $x + y = z$, where necessarily $x \in P$ and $y,z \in A_s$.
 We must then have $x \in [s-1]$, and so there are fewer than $s$ choices for $x$.
 By Lemma~\ref{lem:extension}, there is an edge $h' \subseteq P$ with $h \cap h' = \{x\}$.
 For each choice of $x$, there are at most $n$ choices for $h'$, each of which appears with probability $p^3$.
 Hence, taking a union bound over all choices of $x$ and $h'$, the probability that such a supporting edge exists in $\mc H_{min}$ is at most $snp^3 = o(1)$.

 For part (c), suppose we have two edges $h = \{x,y,z\}$ and $h' = \{x,y,w\}$.
-First consider the case $h \cup h' \subseteq P$.
-There are $n$ choices for $x$ and $n$ choices for $y$, but once these are fixed, there are only constantly many choices for $z$ and $w$.
+Note that by part (b), it suffices to focus on the case that both $h$ and $h'$ contain at most one element of $A_s$.
+Indeed we have that whp there are no pairs of edges $h,h'$ with either $h$ or $h'$ containing more than one element from $A_s$.
+Now we first consider the case $h \cup h' \subseteq P$.
+There are at most $n$ choices for $x$ and at most $n$ choices for $y$, but once these are fixed, there are only constantly many choices for $z$ and $w$.
 As each element appears in $P$ independently with probability $p$, the probability of finding such a configuration is at most $O(n^2p^4) = o(1)$.